Deep dive into specific technical topics – sign up early as workshops fill fast!

 DBAs can choose from 2 one-hour certification prep workshops, followed by a two-hour certification exam.
 Before taking the MariaDB certification exam, we recommend completing the three-day online MariaDB for DBAs training course or having one year (or more) of experience with MariaDB.

-Learn how to build web, mobile and Internet of Things (IoT) applications and microservices in Java, .NET and Node.js using modern SQL, built-in JSON functions, geospatial objects, temporal queries and user-defined functions – and how to write powerful but elegant queries with ease.
+Learn to build web, mobile and IoT apps and microservices in Java, .NET and Node.js – and how to write powerful queries with ease.

 9:00-12:00 Morning Workshops